phadjido/CubismZ/README.md

 ## Cavitation Data

-The HDF5 data that has been used (and directly included) for the CPC submission can be downloaded from polybox:
+The HDF5 data that has been used (and directly included) for the CPC submission can be downloaded with the `get_cavitation_data.sh` script in the `CubismZ/Tests/Data` directory or by using the link below:

 [data_005000.tar.xz][datadl]